-Chinese Automotive Distributors Pty Ltd; Rohanna Pty Ltd ATF Skippers Unit Trust; Sovereign Credit Pty Ltd; Sovereign Insurance Australia Pty Ltd; and all trading brands.
+Carz4u Pty Ltd; Rohanna Pty Ltd ATF The Skippers Unit Trust; Sovereign Credit Pty Ltd; Sovereign Insurance Australia Pty Ltd; SRAC Investments Pty Ltd, and all trading brands.

 Personal information is information or an opinion that identifies you as an individual or from which your identity can be reasonably identified (regardless of whether the information or opinion is true or not, or recorded in a material form or not).
-The types of personal information we may collect include your name, date of birth, address and other contact information, driver’s licence number, employment details and financial information.
+The types information that constitutes personal information, and that we may collect, include your name, date of birth, address and other contact information, driver’s licence number, employment details and financial information.

 We only collect personal information that is reasonably necessary for our business functions and activities.
-This may include using your personal information to process sales or any requests you may have, notify you of important changes to our services, comply with record keeping requirements or to verify your identity.
+This may include using your personal information to process sales or any requests you may have, notify you of important changes to our services, comply with record keeping requirements, advise you of products and services that may interest you (unless you have declined to receive such communications in accordance with section 4 below) or to verify your identity.